 Shoreline Modifications Policies and Regulations

-The policies and regulations in this chapter apply to all types of shoreline modifications.
+The policies and regulations in this Section apply to all types of shoreline modifications.
 Shoreline modifications are generally related to construction of a physical element such as a dike, breakwater, dredged basin, or fill, but modifications can include other actions such as clearing, grading, application of chemicals, or significant vegetation removal.

 Shoreline modifications usually are undertaken in support of or in preparation for a shoreline use.
 An example for a marine shoreline setting would be fill (shoreline modification) required for a cargo terminal (industrial use) or dredging (shoreline modification) to allow for a marina (boating facility use).